Cosmo-Tech/Babylon-End-User-Doc/docs/Examples/index.md

 <article markdown>
 <div class="text" markdown>
-:material-roman-numeral-2: __Example of Updating a Cosmo Tech Workspace__
+:material-roman-numeral-2: __Example: Updating a Cosmo Tech Workspace__

 ---
 This guide explains how to update a Cosmo Tech workspace.